-First adopted in 1991 as AO-8-91 Updated in 1993 as AO-8-93 Updated in 1995 as AO-9-95 Amended in 1997 as AO-9-97 Renumbered in 2003 as AO-8-03 Renumbered in 2011 as AO-8 Issue: Although Vietnam veterans have information available to them on Agent Orange/Dioxin, they lack the immediate help and support that could be achieved through a veterans' Agent Orange/Dioxin network.
-We need more expansion and development of the network because of the releases of the National Academy of Sciences (NAS) reports.
+First adopted in 1991 as AO-8-91 Updated in 1993 as AO-8-93 Updated in 1995 as AO-9-95 Amended in 1997 as AO-9-97 Renumbered in 2003 as AO-8-03 Renumbered in 2011 as AO-8

+Issue: Although Vietnam veterans have information available to them on Agent Orange/Dioxin, they lack the immediate help and support that could be achieved through a veteran 'Agent Orange/Dioxin network.
+We need more expansion and development of the network because of the releases of the National Academies of Science, Environment and Medicine (NASEM) reports.